phluid61/mug/README.md

 #### `hsh.map_values {|v| block }`

-Returns a new hash which is a copy of +hsh+ but each value is replaced by the result of running it through +block+.
+Returns a new hash which is a copy of _hsh_ but each value is replaced by the result of running it through _block_.

 ```ruby
 require 'mug/hash/map'